Relativistic magnetohydrodynamics in the early Universe: Introduction

 In the present work, a few assumptions are made to simplify the MHD description that can be relevant for some cosmological applications: \begin{itemize} \item[{\em i)}] Contributions from neutrino and electron free-streaming below the Silk damping scales are ignored.
 Their impact on MHD has been studied in the literature (cf.~\cite{Jedamzik:1996wp,Brandenburg:1996sa,Subramanian:1997gi} for pioneer work).
-The Silk damping scale becomes larger towards the onset of matter domination in the early Universe and, hence, it needs to be taken into account to study the correct evolution of large-scale primordial magnetic fields across the early Universe, especially towards the epoch of recombination. \item[{\em ii)}] The effect of viscosity in this work is only presented using the Navier-Stokes covariant description, following the classical irreversible thermodynamics (CIT) approach \cite{Weinberg:1972kfs,Landau1987Fluid,Jedamzik:1996wp,Subramanian:1997gi}.
-It is known that this description leads to acausal fluid perturbations and a relativistic description of viscous hydrodynamics is an active field of research (cf.~the review \cite{Romatschke:2009im} and references therein). \item[{\em iii)}] At high energies, asymmetries between left and right-handed particles can lead to a chiral induced current \cite{Joyce:1997uy} that can produce vorticity and drive magnetic fields in processes known as the chiral vortical and magnetic effects.
+The Silk damping scale becomes larger towards the onset of matter domination in the early Universe and, hence, it needs to be taken into account to study the correct evolution of large-scale primordial magnetic fields across the early Universe, especially towards the epoch of recombination. \item[{\em ii)}] The study of imperfect fluids in this work is only presented using a covariant description of Navier-Stokes viscosity and Fourier's thermal conductivity, following the classical irreversible thermodynamics (CIT) approach \cite{Weinberg:1971mx,Weinberg:1972kfs,Landau1987Fluid,Jedamzik:1996wp,Subramanian:1997gi,Romatschke:2009im,Rezzolla:2013dea}.
+It is known that this description leads to acausal fluid perturbations and a relativistic description of viscous fluid dynamics is an active field of research (cf.~the review \cite{Romatschke:2009im} and references therein). \item[{\em iii)}] At high energies, asymmetries between left and right-handed particles can lead to a chiral induced current \cite{Joyce:1997uy} that can produce vorticity and drive magnetic fields in processes known as the chiral vortical and magnetic effects.
 The latter effect has been studied in the context of primordial magnetic fields using MHD simulations (cf.~\cite{Brandenburg:2017rcb,Rogachevskii:2017uyc,Schober:2017cdw} for pioneer work). \end{itemize}

-\subsection{Conventions and notation}
+\paragraph{Conventions and notation.}

 Natural units with $c = \hbar = 1$ and Heaviside-Lorentz units with $\mu_0 = 1$ for electromagnetic fields are considered along the text.
 In these units, the Maxwell equations in Minkowski space-time are